anhvungoc21/Choose-Your-Wordle/README.md

 Feel free to contact me if you have any questions, suggestions, or concerns about any features of the game.
 Have fun!

-(P/s: I have not optimized the web app for phone users, please check this out on your computer!)
+(P/s: I have not optimized the web app for phone/tablet users, please check this out on your computer!)